 Geography and Pre-Exploration Significance

-The Canary Islands lie approximately 100 kilometers off the northwest coast of Africa, at a latitude that aligns with the trade winds favorable for westward crossings.
-Their volcanic origin created fertile soils and diverse microclimates, allowing for year-round agriculture.
-Ancient Phoenicians, Greeks, and Romans were aware of the islands—referred to as the "Fortunate Isles" in classical literature—but they were never permanently settled until the arrival of European powers in the 14th century.
-The indigenous Guanches, of Berber origin, had inhabited the islands for millennia, but their isolation meant they had no contact with the maritime empires that would soon claim their homeland.
+Ancient civilizations, including the Phoenicians, Greeks, and Romans, were aware of the islands—referred to as the "Fortunate Isles" in classical literature—but they were never permanently settled during antiquity.
+Instead, the indigenous Guanches, of Berber origin, inhabited the islands for millennia.
+Their isolation from mainland Africa and Europe preserved a unique culture, but it also meant they had limited maritime capabilities and no contact with the emerging European maritime empires that would soon claim their homeland.

 The Canaries in the Age of Discovery

-In the early 15th century, the Canary Islands became a focal point of European expansion.
-The Kingdom of Castile began a long and brutal conquest of the archipelago, completed by 1496.
-Once under Spanish control, the islands transformed into a logistical hub.
-Their harbors—particularly Santa Cruz de Tenerife and Las Palmas de Gran Canaria—offered shelter from Atlantic storms and access to fresh water, timber for repairs, and provisions such as wine, cheese, and hardtack.
-Spanish and Portuguese explorers alike would stop here to take on supplies before heading west.
+During the early 15th century, the Canary Islands became a focal point for European expansion.
+The Kingdom of Castile initiated a protracted and often brutal conquest of the archipelago, which was completed by 1496.
+Once under Spanish control, the islands rapidly transformed into a vital logistical hub for Atlantic exploration and trade.

 Cape Verde: The African Archipelago at the Edge of the Atlantic